 If you’ve made a concerted effort with over-the-counter regimens and/or diet and still aren’t seeing results, a dermatologist is absolutely worth it.
-There are many levels of care: Prescription retinoids (Retin A, Tazorac, Differin et al) and/or topical antibiotics are the mildest, along with blue-light treatments like Isolaze, which kill bacteria and clear pores, with virtually no downtime.
+There are many levels of care: Anolik says to start with prescription retinoids.
+“They’re the gold standard in acne and aging treatments.”
+They’re also usually covered by insurance in the case of acne.
+Prescription retinoids (Retin A, Tazorac, Differin et al) and/or topical antibiotics are the mildest dermatologist offerings, along with blue-light treatments like Isolaze, which kill bacteria and clear pores, with virtually no downtime.
 Light lasers like Clear and Brilliant can clear pores and treat the red and brown tones left by old acne lesions.
 “Some patients think they’ve got a severe problem, when they really only have a few pimples, surrounded by red and brown marks from old breakouts,” notes Anolik.
 Oral antibiotics represent a more aggressive (and unsustainable long-term) solution; birth control pills and hormone-mitigating medications like Spironalactone and Deldactone can get many more-severe patients’ acne under control.
 Most aggressive is Accutane; while it can be severely drying and can cause birth defects if taken during pregnancy, it represents a cure for truly-severe acne cases, says Anolik.
 “Used correctly, it is something of a miracle for people who’ve tried everything and failed,” he says.

-Most situations are thankfully much less dire—and can be treated with a firm regimen and…constant vigilance.
+Most situations are thankfully much less dire—and will benefit from a firm regimen and…constant vigilance.
 Below, our favorites.
 They’re more likely to work if you keep using them, over and over and over.